bondy-io/bondy_docs/docs/tutorials/getting_started/get_bondy.md

 ---

 # Get Bondy
->There are several ways to get Bondy up and running.
-The fastest one is using the official Docker images,  but you can also compile Bondy from source depending on your deployment scenarios and needs.{.definition}
+There are several ways to get Bondy up and running.
+The fastest one is using the official Docker images,  but you can also compile Bondy from source depending on your deployment scenarios and needs.

 ## Installation options
 Choose what is the best installation option for you.